samuellihn/obsidian-freeview/docs/Etching  Processes.md

 Capillary electrophoresis

-Seperation of molecules based on charge-to-mass ratio
+Separation of molecules based on charge-to-mass ratio